kylebueche/kylebueche.github.io/essays/Design_Patterns.md

 An example of a design pattern is defining a method in a parent class, such that all classes that inherit it are required to incorporate that method.
 If you need to do a lot of area calculations on different shapes, you could incorporate a square and circle class that inherit from shape.
 Then shape could require an area method, thus ensuring that circle.area() and square.area() will always work.

 The next question gets a bit tricky, because it's hard to say what counts as a design pattern and what doesn't.
+An example of a design pattern in my own code is error handling by value.
+I don't like the idea of throwing errors because then you don't know when something will throw one.
+If you have documented error return values, I would consider these design patterns, but there may be some who don't.